simplyanalytics/client-lib-python/README.md

 ## Finding and Retrieving Data

 SimplyAnalytics represents data as _attributes_ of _locations_.
-Attributes and locations, further organized into time series.
+Attributes and locations are further organized into time series.

 To access data, you'll need:
 - IDs of the attributes you want to retrieve